Eavilesz/demo-repo/README.md

 ## subheader

-Watch tutorial on YouTube. and twitch.
+Watch tutorial on YouTube.

+## Local development

+1. open index.html in your browser.